Tschokkinen/shooter-game-project/README.md

 # shooter-game-project
 A three person project done as a school assignment.
+Programming solutions were self-created unless otherwise stated in the scripts.

 My programming responsibilities (contributions from other group members possible if tasks overlapped):
 <a href="https://github.com/Tschokkinen/shooter-game-project/blob/main/Assets/Scripts/PlayerController.cs">PlayerController</a>